castingclouds/circuit-breaker/examples/typescript/LLM_ROUTER_README.md

 # TypeScript LLM Router Demo

-This TypeScript implementation demonstrates the same functionality as the Rust `llm_router_demo.rs`, showcasing real Anthropic API integration with SSE streaming and WebSocket GraphQL subscriptions.
+This TypeScript implementation demonstrates the same functionality as the Rust version, showcasing Circuit Breaker's OpenAI-compatible API routing to Anthropic with SSE streaming and WebSocket GraphQL subscriptions.

 ## Overview

 The TypeScript demo provides a complete example of:
+- **Circuit Breaker OpenAI-compatible API** routing to Anthropic providers
-- **SSE (Server-Sent Events)** streaming with Anthropic Claude API
+- **SSE (Server-Sent Events)** streaming through the router
 - **WebSocket** subscriptions for GraphQL real-time updates
 - Cost tracking and budget management
 - Provider health monitoring